 One of the powers of MapReduce that it inherits from the Distributed File System is that it is resilient.
 There is one master node that keeps track of everything (by occasionally pinging nodes).
-If one node goes down, then the master node finds all other nodes with the same blocks and asks them to do the work the done node was supported to do.
+If one node goes down, then the master node finds all other nodes with the same blocks and asks them to do the work the down node was supposed to do.
 Again, this is all behind the scenes to the user.